aws-neuron/aws-neuron-sdk/neuron-customops/programming-guide/custom-c++-operators-devguide.rst

 When possible, it is recommended that operators supported by the designated framework with supported compilation onto Neuron devices are used.
 These operators have been have been highly optimized for the Neuron architecture.
 However, for other scenarios where Custom C++ operators are the required solution, the following recommendations can be followed to improve performance:

 * Use the provided memory management accessors (streaming and tcm accessor).
 Both of these accessors improve data fetch overhead.
 See the :ref:`custom-ops-api-ref-guide` for more information.
 * You can optionally specify the estimated amount of stack space (in bytes) used in your Custom C++ operator via the ``extra_cflags`` argument in the call to ``custom_op.load()``.
-For instance, if you anticipate your operator using ~20KB of stack space, include the argument ``extra_cflags=['-DSTACK_SIZE=20000']`` in the call to custom_op.load(). **This is necessary only if you anticipate the stack to grow beyond 6KB.** Otherwise, the stack will automatically be placed in local memory which significantly improves performance.
-Note, however, that if you do not specify the stack size but your stack grows beyond 6KB, there's a risk of a stack overflow, and you will be notified with an error message from GPSIMD should such a case occur.
+For instance, if you anticipate your operator using ~20KB of stack space, include the argument ``extra_cflags=['-DSTACK_SIZE=20000']`` in the call to custom_op.load(). **This is necessary only if you anticipate the stack to grow beyond ~8KB.** This flag is used to decide whether to place the stack in faster local memory, which significantly improves performance, or if we will need to place the stack in larger NeuronCore memory with longer access latency.
+If you do not specify this flag, or the estimate you provide is small enough (less than ~8KB), the stack will go in local memory.
+Note, when placed in local memory, the stack space will not be restricted by your estimate, but if your stack grows beyond ~8KB, there's a risk of a stack overflow, and you will be notified with an error message from GPSIMD should such a case occur.
 If you do specify a stack size, the maximum supported stack size is 400KB.
 * Use multiple GPSIMD cores when possible to parallelize (and hence improve performance) of Custom C++ operator, refer to `Using multiple GPSIMD cores`  section in :ref:`custom-ops-api-ref-guide` for more information.

 Functional Debug